 Dr. Ivor Davis NDB, Short Course Tutor

-Ivor Davis NDB is chairman of the NDB Examinations Board (NDB) and a council member of IBRA (International Bee Research Association).
+Ivor Davis NDB is treasurer of the NDB Examinations Board (NDB) and a council member of IBRA (International Bee Research Association).
 He is a Master Beekeeper and Past President of the BBKA and past member of the BBKA’s Examinations Board.
 He has kept bees (up to 25 colonies) since 1987 and has been keen to improve the education of beekeepers at local and national level.
 He lectures on a wide range of beekeeping matters from practical management to politics.
 He is a founder member of the NDB short course team and keen to hand on his knowledge and understanding of bees and beekeeping to future generations of beekeepers.”

-Tony Harris NDB, Short Course Tutor
+Tony Harris NDB, Short Course Director

-Tony Harris NDB is a bee farmer and an active member of Moray Beekeepers Association in Scotland where he manages 150 hives.
+Tony Harris NDB is our short course Director, is a bee farmer and an active member of Moray Beekeepers Association in Scotland where he manages 150 hives.
 He is an assessor for the Scottish Beekeepers Association (SBA), a Honey Judge, a BBKA Correspondence Course tutor and a regular contributor to beekeeping publications in England and Scotland.
 Tony is a former general secretary of the SBA and in 2015 attained the National Diploma in Beekeeping qualification.
 He gives talks and lectures to community and beekeeping groups on all matters relating to bees, the environment and conservation.